Directors' Code of Ethical Conduct

 The disinterested members of the Board of Directors, or of a delegated committee, shall reserve the right to determine whether a proposed transaction or relationship on the part of a Director constitutes a conflict of interest, including determinations of whether any proposed transaction constitutes a “related party transaction” under the federal securities regulations.
 Subject to the prohibitions on the use of corporate opportunities and confidential information set forth in this Code, for example, it may be permissible for a Director to be an officer or director of an enterprise with which the Company does business provided that such interest does not interfere with the Director’s ability to act independently and in the Company’s best interest with respect to his or her overall duties to the Company, and the Director removes himself or herself from any Board activity that directly impacts the relationship between the Company and any such enterprise in which he or she has an interest.
 It is also generally not considered a conflict of interest for a Director to own an equity or debt interest in a corporation listed on a national stock exchange or traded over the counter, providing the financial interest is one percent or less of the corporation’s outstanding shares.
 Each Director has an affirmative duty to make full disclosure to the Board of Directors or its delegated committee of all facts relating to any proposed transaction or relationship in which the Director’s interests may conflict with those of the Company so that the Board or its committee can determine whether it represents an impermissible conflict of interest.

-In connection with the annual nomination process, the Corporate Governance and Nominations Committee shall consider whether the existence of any potential conflicts of interest bear upon the ability of any Director to satisfy the performance guidelines established by the Board of Directors.
-Questions regarding potential conflicts of interest should be directed to the Chair of the Corporate Governance and Nominations Committee.
+In connection with the annual nomination process, the Nominating, Governance & Sustainability Committee shall consider whether the existence of any potential conflicts of interest bear upon the ability of any Director to satisfy the performance guidelines established by the Board of Directors.
+Questions regarding potential conflicts of interest should be directed to the Chair of the Nominating, Governance & Sustainability Committee.

 Directors are prohibited from taking for themselves personally opportunities that are discovered through the use of corporate property, information or position.
 Directors shall not use corporate property, information, or position for improper personal gain.
 Directors owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.